PORTFOLIOS > Ain't I a Woman

 2020- 2023

-The deeply personal pieces in my “Ain’t I a Woman?” series (The title of the project is from a speech by Sojourner Truth) were created in response to learning that I had slaveowners in my family history.
-I was born in the North, but moved to the shallow south of Maryland and Virginia some thirty years ago.
-It was not until I began to research my ancestry that I discovered my “ancient planter” southern roots.
+The deeply personal pieces in my “Ain’t I a Woman?” series were created in response to learning that I had slave owners in my family history.
+This was a staggering reckoning.
+I was born in the North- the side of the "good guys," but moved to the shallow south of Maryland and Virginia some thirty years ago.
+It was not until I began to research my ancestry during lockdown that I discovered my “ancient planter” southern roots.
 Underneath those roots were buried the lives of generations of enslaved people, and into my karmic lineage fell the sudden, swift burden of an outstanding debt, unpaid.

-The titles in this series are taken from the lyrics of the Black National Anthem, "Lift Every Voice'' written by James Weldon Johnson.
+The title of the series is taken from the famous “Ain’t I a Woman” speech by Sojourner Truth and the individual image titles are taken from the lyrics of the Black National Anthem, "Lift Every Voice'' written by James Weldon Johnson.
 In this series of images I seek to shine light on a dark chapter in American history while paying forward my own form of soul reparations, however inadequate.

 "Ain't I A Woman" speech by Sojourner Truth